Sberm/Transgender.rs/README.md

 ### Features:

-* file exploring
+* File exploration
-* cd to directories
+* Changing directories
+* Searching by file name
+* Opening files with a preferred editor
-* search directories
+* Multiple themes

 ```
-WHY DO I MAKE TRANS?
+WHY DID I MAKE TRANS?

-In my opinion trans is simpler than ranger.
+In my opinion, Trans is simpler than ranger.
 Creeping
-featurism, growing size made ranger less attractive.
+featurism and growing size have made ranger less
-Also, ranger is not a good software, it is filled
+attractive.
+Additionally, ranger is not a good
-with bad designs that irritate its users.
+software; it is filled with bad designs that irritate
+its users.
 ```

 <br/>